nigelhorne/vwf/README.md

 VWF
 ===

-Versatile Web Framework - an MVC framework to rapidly build a website in Perl that supports different languages, databases and client platforms.
+Versatile Web Framework - an MVC framework to rapidly build a responsive website that supports different languages, databases and client platforms.

 Licenced under GPL2.0 for personal use only.